ethanblake4/dart_eval/docs/typed-backend.md

 allocator.
 Its eight focused allocator tests pass.
 The user's package fixture edits remain untouched.

-The ARM64 arithmetic path remains 40 native instructions.
-The full run function shrinks from 19,780 to 17,592 bytes.
+The ARM64 arithmetic path is 39 native instructions versus 40 at `d51f120`.
+The full run function is 19,256 bytes versus 17,592, reflecting the larger String/List handlers.
 These are code measurements, not ARM64 timings.
 See [the assembly and timing report](typed-arm64-optimization.md).

 Next work is typed class/method linking, closure/exception conventions, and